nelvinzfx/TikDL/README.md

 # 📱 TikDL - TikTok Downloader

 TikDL is a simple and easy-to-use TikTok video downloader that allows you to save TikTok videos to your device.
 This project is built using only Bootstrap and JavaScript.
-Just enter the TikTok username or video URL, and start downloading!
+Just enter the TikTok video URL, and start downloading!

 ## Features